|Original:||YDS: 5.13b French: 8a Ewbanks: 29 UIAA: IX+ ZA: 30 British: E7 6c [details]|

 Oct 6, 2016

 This route goes on gear.
-After working and sending the route on bolts, Chris Marley led the route placing gear on lead (3 pieces, mostly to protect the crux, primarily small units and such), red-pointing without clipping any bolts, except the chains.
-It may be hard to adequately protect the 5.12- section at the bottom, but there is bomber gear below the upper crux.
+After doing the route on bolts, Chris Marley led the route placing gear on lead (3 pieces, mostly to protect the crux, primarily small units), red-pointing without clipping any bolts, except the chains.
+It may be hard to adequately protect the 5.12- section at the bottom, but there is reasonable gear at your feet for the upper crux.

-Obv. the bolts belong there, I can't imagine making the gear safe on an onsight attempt, but headpointing a steep seam like this provides an interesting challenge.
+The bolts definitely belong there, I can't imagine making the gear safe on an OS attempt, but head-pointing a steep seam like this provides an interesting challenge.
 You could certainly place more gear if you wanted to get creative.
-A ground-up, onsight attempt on gear would be an especially engaging experience for someone with the skills.
+A ground-up, onsight attempt on gear would be an engaging experience for someone with the skills.

 .75 horizontally placed in the jug below the 2nd bolt.

-yellow c3 in a positive fingerlock out left
+yellow c3 in a shallow fingerlock out left

 0.3 camalot or equivalent in the next good constriction to the right.